synfron/ReshaperForBurp/docs/Rules.md

 Delimiter - The delimiter used to split the value to create individual items in the list.
 Note, use special variable tags to specify characters like new lines.
 Only available if `Item Placement` is `All`.
 Supports variable tags.

+### Other Fields

+Auto-Run - If checked, the Rule will be evaluated for every event Reshaper is enabled to handle.
+If unchecked, the Rule will only run if explicitly triggered by a Then Run Rule.

+Enabled - If unchecked, the Rule is marked inactive and will not be evaluated under any condition.

+Save - Any changes to Rules in the UI do not become live and are not persisted until the Save button is clicked.
+Upon hitting the Save button, all fields are validated to ensure value requirements are met.
+If validation issues are found, details of the issues are displayed, and the changes will remain unsaved.

 ## Debugging